xkbcommon/libxkbcommon/doc/message-registry.md

   <dt>Summary</dt><dd>The statement is unknown</dd>
 </dl>

-libxkbcommon encountered an unknown statement and either:
+xkbcommon encountered an unknown statement and either:
 - rejected it (strict mode);
 - accepted but discarded it in order to provide forward-compatibility (lenient mode).

 Please check if:
 - it is a typo;
 - the [keymap format](@ref xkb_keymap_format) used for parsing is correct;
-- the statement is supported in a [newer version of libxkbcommon](release-notes.md).
+- the statement is supported in a [newer version of xkbcommon](release-notes.md).

 ### XKB-237 – Unsupported layout index {#XKB-237}